adex720/Ascension/ascensions.md

 I think the bot needs more forms of progression, because it can be boring when all you can do is get more prestiges, which would be repetitive.
 However, I don't really like concept A (even with the prospect of heroes) because it doesn't seem like a good trade-off for me to reset all your prestiges just for a buff, even if the buff is really good.
 Concept A still has that repetition factor as well, so while it would help make the game more interesting, it wouldn't be for long.
 Concept B seems like a more interesting idea, since each dimension has its own statistics and own prestige master rewards, while you don't face any resets in previous dimensions.
 I feel like there's also more scope within concept B, for example each dimension having its own rules maybe (like one dimension's pets could be buffed, another dimension could have something like the Binding effect, etc.) and I feel like that would make the bot much more interesting, as it adds more things to explore.

+### Leo66Gao#1854 (Prestige 57) <a name="opinion-leo66gao"></a>

+I don't think adding ascensions is good idea.
+Especially prestige 300 is very hard to reach and a reward of one hero feels too small.
+For heroes be worth they would need to be very good, for example x2 sell price at prestige 300.
+For dimensions, it will be fun when there are many of them, but it can easily get too confusing.
+Overall I don't think ascensions are worth adding.

 ## Ideas for ascension concept A <a name="ideas-a"></a>